ArRyabkina/scratch_game_pinkie_flap/README.md

 Idea was taken from popular game Flappy bird.
 There are packman kind monster and supportive baloons.
-You can restart by tapping on whitw button
+You can restart by tapping on whitw button video of playing was posted on YT: https://youtu.be/zbFp0Lse2uE